-The consolidated financial statements of the Company include all the accounts of the Company, its majority-owned Operating Partnership and subsidiaries.
+The consolidated financial statements of the Company include all the accounts of the Company and subsidiaries.
 All significant intercompany balances and transactions have been eliminated in consolidation.
 Investments in real estate joint ventures and companies for which the Company has the ability to exercise significant influence over, but does not have financial or operating control, are accounted for using the equity method of accounting.
 Accordingly, the Company's share of the earnings of these joint ventures and companies is included in consolidated net income.
-These financial statements should be read in conjunction with the Company's financial statements and notes thereto contained in the Company's annual report on Form 10-K for its fiscal year ended December 31, 2002.
+These financial statements should be read in conjunction with the Company's financial statements and notes thereto contained in the Company's Form 10 which was effective on May 13, 2003.